-- The team's Head Coach will be invited to register their team online and agree to League participation terms prior to inviting student athletes to register for the team. - All teams are required to have a minimum of two (2) student athletes registered before the student athlete registration deadline expires. - Teams may register to participate in any or all of the clay target shooting sport League offerings
+- The team's Head Coach will be invited to register their team through CTG. - All teams are required to have a minimum of two (2) student athletes registered before the student athlete registration deadline expires. - Teams may register to participate in any or all of the four clay target shooting sport League offerings. - Detailed athlete registration instructions are included in CTG. - Teams with less than two registered student athletes after the deadline expires will be removed from season participation and any paid registration fees will be refunded.